brandmix/fluttermovie/README.md

 ## Contributing

 Contributions are welcome!
 However, if it's going to be a major change, please create an issue first.
 Before starting to work on something, please comment on a specific issue and say you'd like to work on it.

 ## Thanks

 Special thanks to [Olli Haataja](https://www.linkedin.com/in/olli-haataja-46b96b120/) for the design.

 Additional thanks for the initial release go to [Thibaud Colas](https://twitter.com/thibaud_colas), [Brian Egan](https://twitter.com/brianegan), [Alessandro Aime](https://twitter.com/aimealessandro) and [Juho Rautioaho](https://github.com/Jraut) for giving their extra pair of eyes for reviewing the source code.

+docker build -t fluttermovie . docker run -p 8080:8080 fluttermovie